gab-er/ip/docs/README.md

 4. Type commands to manage your tasks

-5. Type bye to save your tasks and close the application
+5. Type "bye" to close the application

 ## 💡Features
 Jimmy has a variety of features!